Recognizing and Prioritizing High-Impact Academic Projects for Faculty Success

 High-stakes projects are the ones that:

-Learning to recognize the work that is high-stakes is often a matter of clarifying how the project is part of the story you are telling both in your work and in your approach as a scholar.
+Learning to recognize high-stakes work is often a matter of clarifying how the project fits within the larger story you are telling as a scholar.

 How Treating a Project as High-Stakes Changes Your Approach